swcarpentry/DEPRECATED-bc/CONTRIBUTING.md

 Labels
 ------

-When you create a new Issue or send a Pull Request, please add some informative labels.
-This will help other contributors that are interested in the same material find your work.
-For example, if you make an edit to a lesson on Python, add the "Python" label.
-See the list below for descriptions of other labels you may find useful:
+We use labels to categorize new Issues and Pull Requests.
+If you are searching for Issues to help resolve or Pull Requests to review, you can filter with these labels to help find subjects you are interested in.
+For example, if you are interested in improving the novice Python lessons, you can filter with the labels "Python" and "novice".

+If you have "Contributor" status for `swcarpentry/bc`, please help organize everything by adding informative labels to Issues and Pull Requests you create as well as Issues and Pull Requests made by others.

+See the list below for descriptions of some common labels:

 *   work in progress - the pull request is not ready to be merged
 *   getting-started - the task is suited for a newcomer, e.g. someone in instructor training